ibejalon/Terraform_Projects/Udagram/Readme.md

 - Internet gateway with corresponding routing table
 - Routing table association for public subnet
 - Subnets: Two public subnets and two private subnets
-- Servers : four servers stored in pairs in each private subnets from autoscaling group with minimum configuration of 4 instance
+- Servers : four servers stored in pair in each private subnets from autoscaling group with minimum configuration of 4 instance
-- Security Group
+- Security Group which helps to control inbound and outbound traffic to the instance

 ## How is the Udagram repo structured?
-I will explain the function of each folder (terraform file) .
+I will explain the function of each folder (.tf) .

 ### File `provider.tf`
 Here, I stated AWS as the cloud provider for this project, and the region is defined in `vars.tf`.